 Insurance and Contractor Account Setup

-Contractor accounts start with certificates of insurance issued to the GC or owner; we run net-30 accounts with consolidated monthly billing across active sites in Omaha.
-The hooklift fleet stages recurring bins at those locations — and the accounts spin up in a single call with dispatch.
+Contractor accounts here include certificates of insurance issued to the GC or owner; net-30 terms with consolidated monthly billing are standard.
+So the hooklift fleet stages recurring containers—or bins—across active Omaha sites.
+That means a single phone call with dispatch spins up the account and gets your roll-off rolling.